Classes are subject to change.

 RV Water Systems – (Gary Bunzer)

-This is broken down into 2 classes, 1-RV Fresh Water systems and 2- RV Waste Water systems.
-These classes will discuss how the systems work together including pumps, plumbing, filters, pressure regulators, tanks, and deodorants/chemical.
+This class will discuss how the systems work together including pumps, plumbing, filters, pressure regulators, tanks, and deodorants/chemical.
 Will also cover sanitizing and winterization.

-RV Appliances & Carbon Monoxide – (Gary Bunzer)
+RV Refrigerator Operation, Maintenance & Tips – (Gary Bunzer)

-Learn the basic operation of your refrigerators, ovens, ranges, water heaters and furnaces.
+Learn the basic operation of your water heaters and furnaces.
 Learn how to prevent problems with regular maintenance.
 Class also focuses on the dangers of carbon monoxide as well as ways you can prevent becoming a victim.
 Learn important information about your carbon monoxide detector and the maintenance of the detector.
+(RV units available for demonstration during class)

 This class covers proper operation and maintenance of your generator.
-What you need to know to insure your generator operates properly when needed.
+Learn what service and maintenance needs to be preformed to ensure optimum efficiency.
+How much exercise does your generator need?

 Understanding of Battery Balance – (Gary Bunzer)